2024 Pune Porsche car crash: Incident

 At 10:30 PM on 18 May 2024, Vedant Agarwal and a few of his friends entered Cosie Restaurant and Bar in Koregaon Park to celebrate his CBSE 12th Board Examination.
 The restaurant served the group of minors alcohol till midnight, after which the restaurant refused to serve them anymore and asked them to leave.
-The 17-year-old boy paid ₹48000 for the drinks for the group using his grand father's credit card and then left.
+The 17-year-old boy paid ₹48000 for the drinks for the group using his grandfather's credit card and then left.

 The group then proceeded to Blak Club at Marriott Suites at 12:25 AM.
 They once again managed to order and were served alcohol.
 They departed at 1:22 AM after settling a ₹20000 bill.

 After spending some time in the area, Vedant began driving towards his house under the influence of alcohol in an unregistered Porsche Taycan Turbo S owned by his father.
 Around 2:30 AM at Kalyani Nagar junction, he lost control of the car, which was speeding at around 200 km/h, and crashed into a motorcycle, killing Aneesh Awadhiya and Ashwini Koshta.
 They were flung 5 m into the air.
 Koshta, who was the pillion rider, died on the spot, while Awadhiya later succumbed to his injuries in a hospital.
-They were both 24 year old IT workers from Madhya Pradesh.
+They were both 24-year-old IT workers from Madhya Pradesh.

-A mob at the scene took dragged people out of the car—Vedant, two of his friends, and his family's chauffeur—and began beating up Vedant.
+A mob at the scene dragged people out of the car—Vedant, two of his friends, and his family's chauffeur—and began beating up Vedant.
 The police arrived after a few minutes and took Vedant to the Yerawada police station.